ch007m/axon-spring-kubernetes/README.md

 mvn clean spring-boot:run  -Daxon.axonserver.suppressDownloadMessage=true
 ```

-Then, to order a product, then execute the following commands
+Then, to manage your orders, then execute the following commands

 ```
 curl -X POST http://localhost:8080/ship-order